GenesisFan64/FamiDrive-MD/README.md

 Features:
 - Original version didn't work on hardware, this one does
 - Added support for another mapper other than mapper0: CNROM
-- Working vertical scrolling (size is different than MD's)
+- Working vertical scrolling using both scroll layers (Map height is different than MD's)

 Current issues/TODO:
 - SLOW, probably will stay like this.
-- Graphics glitches (bad timing)
+- Graphic glitches (bad timing)
-- Bad sprite 0 timing (probably too slow)
+- Bad sprite 0 timing (too slow)
 - No sound at all, no plans for it
 - Control reading is not implemented correctly
 - Some games doesn't work
 - Implement background color mirroring
 - Changed the way it draws the screen background, but palette selection isn't done yet
+- Emulated stack ($100-$1FF) needs more testing